‘Hilux became airborne’: Gang-violence link as vehicle rammed into garden of Hawke's Bay home

 Police are appealing for footage and witnesses after a vehicle rammed another vehicle off the road in the Napier suburb of Taradale, an incident police have now linked to gang-related violence.

-Police, firefighters and St John were called to the corner of King St and Meeanee Rd about 6.25pm.
+Police, firefighters and St John were called to the corner of King St and Meeanee Rd about 6.25pm on Sunday.

 Two people were taken to Hawke’s Bay Hospital by St John ambulance following the incident, one in a serious condition and the other in a moderate condition.